bxdoan/bxdoan/README.md

 <div align="center">

-> Build your own dreams, or someone else will hire you to build theirs.
+> If you really want to be strong… Stop caring about what your surrounding thinks of you!

-> — Farrah Gray —
+> — Saitama —

 </div>